 Before tackling the difference between a UXD/UED and UID, it will be helpful if we differentiate first the underlying ideas of each.
-A fellow SAP blogger, Former Member, has summarized the difference between UX/UE and UI :
+A former fellow SAP blogger, A. Kavaler, has summarized the difference between UX/UE and UI :

 “There’s a lot of talk about user experience today, but I’m not sure we’re all talking about the same thing.
 I often find myself midway into a conversation about UX only to realize that some participants are really talking about UI or user interface.
 In actuality, while the two are related, and both are important, they really mean two different things.

 “The UI, from my perspective, is what you see when you first encounter something you’re about to use, whether that’s a piece of exercise equipment, a car, a toothbrush, or a software application.
 When you look at a bicycle, for instance, UI encompasses the visuals of the frame color, pedal width, and handlebar grips.
 From a software standpoint, it’s the fonts, colors, icons, animations, and other elements on the screen.

 “When we talk about UX, the conversation broadens to discuss not just the interface but also the entire experience of interacting with the product or service.
 On a bike, it’s the difference between test-riding the bike outside the store and riding it on a mountain trail with friends on a brisk fall day when the experience is imbued with emotion and excitement; and the bike’s interface elements can really show their stuff.”
 10